 The cause(s) is unknown, though it's widely recognised as an auto-immune disorder.
 It may have a hereditary (genetic) component, but this has not been confirmed.
 It may also be related to bacterial / viral infections, but none has been identified.
 Environmental and dietary factors are also suspected.

-The syndrome is rare in the United States, Africa and South America, but is common in the Middle East and Asia, suggesting a possible cause endemic to those tropical areas.
+The syndrome is rare in the United States, Africa and South America, but is common in the Middle East and Asia, suggesting the existence of a possible cause endemic to those areas.

 Also see :

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.